 Food Trucks Get Fancy

-Regional and international cuisines are always popular food truck themes.
-Red Hook Lobster out of New York City offers a variety of New England seafood specialties, like clam chowder, lobster rolls and shrimp rolls.
-The Bratwurst King out of Virginia offers European cuisine, with a menu that includes bratwurst (obviously), paprika chicken, Austrian goulash and homemade cakes and strudel.
-Lemongrass Truck out of Washington DC offers authentic lemongrass chicken or pork in four different styles- salad, with noodles, as a taco or as a sandwich, keeping the menu simple and strait forward.
+Regional and international cuisine are always popular food truck themes.
+Red Hook Lobster out of New York City offers a variety of New England seafood specialties, such as clam chowder, lobster rolls, and shrimp rolls.
+The Bratwurst King out of Virginia offers European cuisine, with a menu that includes bratwurst, paprika chicken, Austrian goulash, and homemade cakes and strudel.
+Lemongrass Truck out of Washington, D.C. offers authentic lemongrass chicken or pork on salad, with noodles, in a taco or as a sandwich, keeping the menu tasteful but simple.

-Before you settle on any theme, you first want to make sure a food truck is legit for your neighborhood, town, or city.
-This may sound like a no-brainer, but you’d be surprised how many places don’t allow food trucks or put a cap on the number of food truck permits allowed at any given time.
-Case in point – both Los Angeles and New York City are two of the busiest areas for food truck businesses and both have caps on the number of permits allowed.
-Read more about how to start a food truck business.
+Before you settle on any theme, you first want to check the requirements for opening a food truck business in your neighborhood, town, or city.
+You may come across a few obstacles.
+Many places don’t allow food trucks or put a cap on the number of food truck permits allowed at any given time.
+Case in point, both Los Angeles and New York City are two of the busiest areas for food truck businesses and both have caps on the number of permits allowed.

-And while food trucks are considerably less expensive than a traditional restaurant, they still cost money.
-A food truck itself will costs thousands of dollars, even used.
-Unless you have a lot of extra cash lying around, you will most likely need to look for financing either through a bank, small business bureau or investors.
-Read on for how to get ready for a bank interview.
+While a food truck is considerably less expensive than a traditional restaurant, it still costs money.
+A food truck will costs thousands of dollars, even used.
+Unless you have a lot of extra cash lying around, you will most likely need to look for financing either through a bank, a small business bureau, or investors.